julianshapiro/velocity/README.md

 ###**New**

-- 1.0.0: Coming soon. `jquery.velocity.js` will just be called `velocity.js`. jQuery will no longer be required, but Velocity works as normal if jQuery is present.
+- 1.0.0: Coming soon. `jquery.velocity.js` will be renamed to `velocity.js`. jQuery will no longer be required, but Velocity will work as normal if jQuery is present.
 Two backwards-incompatible changes: 1) You must iterate through begin/complete/promise/progress callback elements since they are always passed wrapped in an array now.
-2) The `bounce` and `elastic` easings have been dropped.
+2) The `bounce` and `elastic` easings have been removed.
 - 0.1.0: `stop` now stops animations *immediately* (instead of just clearing the remainder of the animation queue).
 No other backwards-incompatible changes were made.
-[VelocityJS.org/#stop](http://VelocityJS.org/#stop)

 ###**Comparisons**